lgmorand/minihack-cosmos-vector/docs/workshop.md

 1. **Launch the Application**: Navigate to the root directory of your project in the integrated terminal within Visual Studio Code.
 To start the application, enter the following commands.

+To run the application, ensure you have either **Python** or **Node.js** installed locally.
+Alternatively, you can use the provided **devcontainer** for a pre-configured environment (ensure docker is installed and running).
+By default, **Python** is enabled in the devcontainer.
+If you wish to use **Node.js** instead, comment out the Python section and uncomment the Node.js section in the **./.devcontainer/devcontainer.json** configuration file.

 <details>
 <summary>Python</summary>